Study to Evaluate the Safety and Efficacy of Selgantolimod (SLGN)-Containing Combination Therapies for the Treatment of Chronic Hepatitis B (CHB)

 Experimental: Cohort 2 Group B: SLGN + Nivolumab

-Viremic participants who meet criteria to initiate NUC treatment will receive TAF 25 mg once daily for up to 36 weeks during the study.
+Viremic participants who meet the criteria to initiate NUC treatment will receive TAF 25 mg orally QD during the study.
+Participants will be followed up for 48 weeks post treatment.

-Cohort 2 Group B, all treatments were administered up to protocol amendment 2 and after the implementation of protocol amendment 2, the treatments were discontinued based on Sponsor decision due to low likelihood of efficacy.
+All treatments were administered up to protocol amendment 2 and after the implementation of protocol amendment 2, the treatments were discontinued for Cohort 2 Group B based on Sponsor decision.

 Administered as film-coated oral tablets